Get the Right Lipid Nanoparticle Formulation Ensuring Effective Drug Delivery

 Importance of Proper Lipid Nanoparticle Formulation

 Freeze thaw cycles can significantly increase subvisible particle formation, while heat stress can significantly reduce the subvisible particle concentration across both samples.
 Compared to protein formulations, this heat stress effect may appear unconventional.
-However, considering the lipid nanoparticle composition and upon further look at the literature, we are able to understand this phenomenon and conclude that significant heat stress can break a liposomal formulation apart, increasing the lipid nanoparticle solubility and thereby resulting in less insoluble particles captured on the membrane.
+However, considering the lipid nanoparticle composition and upon further look at the literature, we are able to understand this phenomenon and conclude that significant heat stress can break a liposomal formulation apart, increasing the LNP solubility and thereby resulting in less insoluble particles captured on the membrane.

-On the other hand, freeze thawing produces more insoluble aggregates, thereby increasing subvisible counts as shown in BMI, exhibiting similar behavior to heat induced aggregation as in most protein formulations.
-A recurring theme in subvisible particle stability is that each lipid nanoparticle formulation exhibits its own particle profile, LNPs are no exception.
+On the other hand, freeze thawing produces more insoluble aggregates, thereby increasing subvisible counts as shown in BMI, exhibiting similar behavior to heat induced lipid nanoparticle aggregation as in most protein formulations.
+A recurring theme in subvisible particle stability is that each formulation exhibits its own particle profile, LNPs are no exception.
 Another interesting data point is that freeze thawed LNPs showed significant SYBR Gold staining, whereas unstressed LNPs did not, indicating a unique nucleic acid leakage or rupture behavior for this type of stress.4

 Conclusion